Cryoturris fargoi

 Cryoturris fargoi is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 6 mm and 18 mm.

 Distribution

-C. fargoi can be found in Atlantic waters, ranging from the coast of North Carolina south to Florida, the Bahamas, Colombia and Brazil. in the Caribbean Sea and the Gulf of Mexico.
+C. fargoi can be found in Atlantic Ocean waters, ranging from the coast of North Carolina south to Florida, the Bahamas, Colombia and Brazil. in the Caribbean Sea and the Gulf of Mexico.